-

 The case example, which is included as part of the application, should inspire others within the veterinary professions towards a culture of continuous improvement and promote the overall aims of the Canine Cruciate Registry, which are:

-- To advance veterinary care by building an evidence base and collecting accurate information from veterinary teams and dog owners
+• To advance veterinary care by building an evidence base and collecting accurate information from veterinary teams and dog owners

-- To provide a system for improvement that any veterinary team can sign up to and access for free
+• To provide a system for improvement that any veterinary team can sign up to and access for free

-- To improve the quality of care and minimise complications within canine cruciate surgery, by allowing teams to monitor and compare their results, adapting and improving treatments accordingly.
+• To improve the quality of care and minimise complications within canine cruciate surgery, by allowing teams to monitor and compare their results, adapting and improving treatments accordingly.

 What happens if my application is selected as a winner?

 Successful applicants will become Knowledge Awards winners.
 They will have the opportunity to work with RCVS Knowledge to promote and share their experiences.
-This promotion might include presenting at a conference, sharing experiences through our social media, podcasts and interviews, and even publishing their findings in a journal such as Veterinary Evidence.
+This promotion might include presenting at a conference, sharing experiences through our social media, podcasts and interviews, and even publishing their findings in a journal such as Veterinary Evidence

-Knowledge Awards winners will receive a £250 prize and are invited to attend an awards ceremony (either online or in-person) and will be reimbursed up to £200 towards reasonable travel costs to attend the event at which this ceremony is held.
+Knowledge Awards winners will receive a £250 prize and may be invited to attend an awards ceremony (either online or in-person) and will be reimbursed up to £200 towards reasonable travel costs to attend the event at which this ceremony is held.
 If a winning application was made for a practice – rather than an individual – then a representative will be invited to attend the awards ceremony.

 Closing dates